jakob-hendrix/csharp-examples/pluralsight-demo/CityInfo/NOTES.md

 ## Sending Files

-- you can totaly just send files out of an api.
+- you can totally just send files out of an api.
 Cool.

 ## Content Negotiation